Patriotic education in China: Large-scale construction of 'Patriotic Education Sites'

-‘Patriotic Education Sites’ was the term employed by the CCP for the national museums and public monuments that were constructed after 1989.
+'Patriotic Education Sites' was the term employed by the CCP for the national museums and public monuments that were constructed after 1989.
 These memorial sites were considered vital to the broader project of national mythmaking.
 The sites were intended to visualise national myths which reframed collective memory as a tool to glorify the status quo and denounce enemies of the CCP.
 Between 1995 and 2009, 353 national-level patriotic education sites had been erected or renovated throughout the country.
 The construction of Patriotic Education Sites in four distinct waves of development in 1997, 2001, 2005, and 2009, is said to suggest that the sites were erected according to a deliberate, pre-planned programme of the central government.

 Sites were designed to cover a diverse range of historical memories, addressing popular topics of Chinese history.
 Some of the topics memorialised with newly constructed or renovated sites include the Second Sino-Japanese War (1931–45), the Chinese Civil War fought between the Communist Party and the Kuomintang, the history of ancient Chinese civilisation and the lives of the leaders of the early CCP.
 Topics were tied in some manner to the cities that housed their sites.
-For instance, the Mao Zedong Memorial Museum was located in the former president's hometown, and the Nanjing Massacre Memorial Hall memorialised the massacre which took place there in 1937.
+For instance, the Mao Zedong Memorial Museum was located in the former leader's hometown, and the Nanjing Massacre Memorial Hall memorialised the massacre which took place there in 1937.

 The role of the Patriotic Education Sites in seeking to counter the anti-regime sentiment which had emerged during the pro-democracy movement is evident in the fact that the CCP deliberately constructed more Patriotic Education Sites in and around cities which had housed the longest lasting anti-regime protests in 1989.
 This targeted construction appears to have been successful in fostering Chinese Nationalism.
 During the 2012 China Anti-Japanese Demonstrations, for instance, cities with Patriotic Education Sites held anti-Japanese protests at a higher rate than their counterparts without such sites.

 Major themes

-Two major themes dominated the PEC.
+Two major themes dominated the patriotic education campaign.
 The first was Chinese history and tradition, and the second was territorial integrity and national unity.

 Chinese history and tradition

 Patriotic Education focused prominently upon Chinese history and traditional culture.
 A story of Chinese national development characterised by an unceasing striving for self-improvement and struggle against foreign aggression was promoted as the CCP sought to transform the ideological basis of its rule's legitimacy from Communism to Patriotism.
-The PEC broke from Marxist tradition; fostering revivals in Confucianism and Chinese traditional cultural activities, celebrating symbols of Chinese national unity and achievement like the Yellow Emperor and the Great Wall, and replacing portraits of Marx and Engels in Tiananmen Square on national day celebrations with a lone portrait of non-Communist, Chinese Nationalist Sun Yat-sen.
+The patriotic education campaign broke from Marxist tradition; fostering revivals in Confucianism and Chinese traditional cultural activities, celebrating symbols of Chinese national unity and achievement like the Yellow Emperor and the Great Wall, and replacing portraits of Marx and Engels in Tiananmen Square on national day celebrations with a lone portrait of non-Communist, Chinese Nationalist Sun Yat-sen.

-This theme of the PEC was designed to portray the CPP's patriotism throughout China's long struggle for national independence and prosperity, rather than its Communist ideals, as the basis for its political legitimacy.
+This theme of the patriotic education campaign was designed to portray the CPP's patriotism throughout China's long struggle for national independence and prosperity, rather than its Communist ideals, as the basis for its political legitimacy.